dhruvbird/algorithm-js/README.md

     * min:           O(log n)
     * max:           O(log n)
     * length:        The total number of elements in the Tree.
 O(1)
-    * height:        The height of the longest path from root to leaf.
+    * height:        The length of the longest path from root to leaf.
 O(1)
     * clear:         Empty the Tree.
 O(1)
     * You can find more information about the AVL Tree Data Structure on these pages:
         * http://en.wikipedia.org/wiki/AVL_tree